jordanhenshaw/alva_sorcerer_docs/docs/source/index.rst

 Hello there, human!
 ===================================

-**Alva Sorcerer** is a Blender add-on that brings mature 3D animation tools to lighting and sound design for stages.
-Unlike traditional stage technology, animation tools focus on fine emotional expression rather than on versatility and live control.
-Sorcerer is for the lighting designer and spatial audio designer in live performance looking for effortless subtlety in timecoded sequences.
+**Alva Sorcerer** is a Blender add-on that brings comprehensive 3D animation tools to stage lighting and audio design.
+Unlike traditional stage technology, which focuses on unpredictability and manual operation, Sorcerer focuses on crafting subtle emotional expression.
+It’s designed for lighting and spatial audio artists in live performances who seek emotional resonance in timecoded sequences.

+Traditional tools prioritize adaptability and consistency, like shaping a vase on a lathe as it spins.
+Sorcerer, in contrast, sculpts a stationary statue.
+Each second, each parameter, each fixture is meticulously crafted.

 Documentation Objectives: